bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 Simplify and streamline your life as much as possible.
 For example, live on campus.
 Get the meal plan.
 Etc.

 Use Dropbox to make sure all of your files are backed-up and are available from any computer.
 Use a coherent directory structure within dropbox to keep things organized.
 Make a "Courses" folder.
-Inside that make a "Freshman" folder.
+Inside that make a "1-Freshman" folder.
 Inside that make folders "1-Fall," "2-Spring," and "3-Summer."
 Inside each of these, make a folder for each course you take during that term.
 And so on.

 Type up all of your homework assignments so that you don't lose them and so that you will have them forever.
 As an added bonus, they will look more professional and impress your professors.
 But how do you type up mathematics?
 LaTeX!